PupXian/pupxian.github.io/README.md

 ### Updates
-* 2025-10-14 Added Poppers kopen (NL) to Poppers section, and added a new section of BDSM Limit lists (With BDSM-Limits and KinkSheet), Removed updates from 2024 to keep the page shorter
+* 2025-10-14 Added Poppers kopen (NL) to Poppers section, and added a new section of BDSM Limit lists (With BDSM-Limits and KinkSheet), Removed updates from 2024 to keep the page shorter, Added Nomad Complex (Furry), Sneakermask (SportsWear), Added Indecent (General), Saxos (Leather) Fixed Table of contents
 * 2025-09-16 Added Attire Invention (DE) to tactical and tech gear
 * 2025-09-06 Added new section of interesting kink sites: Chaster (Chastity) & Brainfuel (Hypno)
 * 2025-09-06 Added KinkFox (latex), AssTricks (clothing), Villain Garcon (Rubber)